Singular they: Distribution

-"Every dog hath his day." — John Ray, A Collection of English Proverbs (1670), originally from Plutarch, Moralia, c.
-95 AD, regarding the death of Euripides.

 However, many languages, including English, show ambivalence in this regard.
 Because distribution also requires a group with more than one member, plural forms are sometimes used.

 Referential and non-referential anaphors

 The singular they, which uses the same verb form that plurals do, is typically used to refer to an indeterminate antecedent, for example:

-"The person you mentioned, are they coming?"

 In some sentences, typically those including words like every or any, the morphologically singular antecedent does not refer to a single entity but is "anaphorically linked" to the associated pronoun to indicate a set of pairwise relationships, as in the sentence: